redraincatching/college_notes/college_vault/CT213/deadlocks.md

 // if only three hold, you can get starvation, but not deadlock

+> **conditions for mutex**
+> - no two process accessing a critical section of the same resource at the same one
+> - no assumptions made as to the speed of unstable processes
+> - no interference from programs outside the critical section
+> - finite access

 resolving this, we try to resolve circular wait problems the others can actually make the code more efficient or be really hard to resolve, so we should leave them